ubcctf/ubcctf.github.io/_posts/2024-02-09-flipper-zero.md

 We cannot prevent people from building such devices by banning the chips either because they have a huge number of legitimate uses, and doing so would significantly hurt Canadian industry.
 Commercially availible consumer devices with the chips could equally be reprogrammed to send malicious data; there is no conceivable regulation scheme that would stop these from being used for stealing insecure cars.

-### It is Impossible to Craft a Regulation to Ban All SDR-Capable Devices Without Impacting Vital Systems
+### It is impossible to craft a regulation to ban all SDR-capable devices without impacting vital systems

 It will likely be proposed to use the Radiocommunications Act to regulate the chips in the Flipper Zero, otherwise known as Software Defined Radios (SDRs).
 SDRs are used in almost every aspect of our daily lives.
 From phones and drones to industrial control systems and access control systems, it would be impossible to craft amendments to the Radiocommunications Regulations that would stop the sale of so-called malicious products while allowing legitimate products, *because there is no physical difference between them*.

-### It is Letting Automobile Manufacturers Off the Hook while Harming the Right to Repair Movement that they have Spent Decades Fighting
+### It is letting automobile manufacturers off the hook while harming the Right to Repair movement that they have spent decades fighting

 This ban lets auto manufacturers get away with having bad security while banning tools that would allow individuals to repair and modify their vehicles outside of the manufacturer monopoly, something the manufacturers have been fighting for decades.

-### This Ban will Impact Vancouver's Role as a Technology Hub, as well as other Canadian Cities
+### This ban will impact Vancouver's role as a technology hub, as well as other Canadian cities

 Vancouver is internationally recognized as a place for collaboration on technology and cybersecurity.
 Pwn2Own, a world-renowned international cybersecurity challenge held annually at the CanSecWest conference in Vancouver for the past 15 years, is one example of how Vancouver plays a leading role in cybersecurity innovation.
 Banning the Flipper Zero, which is commonly used by attendees at Pwn2Own in Vancouver and by cybersecurity experts in general, will put pressure on this conference and others to leave Canada for the United States, and further accelerate the brain drain of Canadian talent.

-## Party Specific Messaging
+## Party specific messaging

 Here is some messaging that connects to the platforms and views of each party.